tb-dhk/tb-dhk/README.md

 - math
 - idle games

-**warning**: most of these projects use my old username, which may lead to some broken links. feel free to help me change the username from `shuu-wasseo` to `tb-dhk`.
+**warning**: most of these projects use my old username, which may lead to some broken links. feel free to help me change the username from `tb-dhk` to `tb-dhk`.